DaanDeMeyer/reproc/README.md

 ### Memory allocation

 process-lib aims to do as few dynamic memory allocations as possible.
-As of this moment, memory allocation is only done when allocating memory for the Process opaque pointer and when converting the array of program arguments to a single string as required by the Windows [CreateProcess](<https://msdn.microsoft.com/en-us/library/windows/desktop/ms682425(v=vs.85).aspx>) function.
+As of this moment, memory allocation is only done when allocating memory for the process struct in `process_alloc` and when converting the array of program arguments to a single string as required by the Windows [CreateProcess](<https://msdn.microsoft.com/en-us/library/windows/desktop/ms682425(v=vs.85).aspx>) function.

 I have not found a way to avoid allocating memory while keeping a cross-platform api for POSIX and Windows.
 (Windows `CreateProcessW` requires a single string of arguments delimited by spaces while POSIX `execvp` requires an array of arguments).
-Since process-lib's api takes arguments as an array we have to allocate memory to convert the array into a single string as required by Windows.
+Since process-lib's api takes process arguments as an array we have to allocate memory to convert the array into a single string as required by Windows.

 process-lib uses the standard `malloc` and `free` functions to allocate and free